 Bronzing of the skin should fade.

 Early liver problems such as fatty liver disease or mild fibrosis are generally recoverable.
-Cirrhosis however is not reversible.
+Later stage fibrosis and cirrhosis however are not reversible.
 Cirrhosis is the pre-cancer stage of liver damage as a result of GH and usually only those that have not been diagnosed until very late are at high risk of cirrhosis.

 Diabetes will require ongoing management.

-Providing there is not massive long-standing iron overload or damage present at the time treatment is started; those who undergo treatment have a normal life expectancy.
+Providing there is not massive long-standing iron overload or damage present at the time treatment is started; those who undergo prompt treatment will have a normal life expectancy.

 Diet and alcohol